 With its weekly events and daily deals, Pomme is a great place to go for dining, drinking and meeting friends any day or night of the week.

 Star Bar is popular for live music, quizzes, live sports and American food (wings and pizza).
 It always has an entertaining atmosphere!
 It also has a pool that you can enjoy during your visit.

 There are several incredible places to visit just outside of Siem Reap.

 It goes without saying if you’re in Siem Reap for a couple of days or an extended period you will at some point visit the main temples.
 I’d highly recommend you also take the time to explore some of the more off-the-beaten-track, lesser-known temples such as Koh Ker, Banteay Srei, Beng Mealea, and Kbal Spean.

 Lotus Fields and Tonle Sap Lake

-I loved getting out of the centre of town on my bicycle, it’s lovely to ride out towards Tonle Sap lake past the lotus fields.
-There are several hammock bars on the roadside where you can stop for a rest, refreshing drink or a bite to eat.
+I loved getting out of the centre of town on my bicycle, it’s lovely to ride out towards Tonle Sap Lake past the lotus fields.
+There are several hammock bars on the roadside where you can stop for a rest, a refreshing drink or a bite to eat.

 West Baray Lake